reihu/schemaInject/README.md

  * can be used with ORMs like jOOQ that don't modify the database schema
  * should be
  * likes SQL
- * needs a better name...
+ * needs a better name.
+Suggest one at https://github.com/reihu/schemaInject/issues/1

 Schema file/folder: